ManoEsperanza/Mano-s-Webpage/README.md

 # Mano-s-Webpage
 About Music Page
 # Guide to your project
-This project is *about* bells simple test website
+This project is a prototype page for bells simple test website

 ## About
+Mano Esperanza's web page for fans to ask questions and get info and tickets for a show.

 ## Technologies Used
 - HTML5
 - CSS3
 - Bootstrap
+- Youtube

 ## References
-google
+Google
+w3schools